RanimelAndagan/Schwarzschild-black-hole/README.md

 A black hole render means doing the ray-marching math for every pixel (millions) every frame (60 times a second).
 Only the GPU can do that, because it runs thousands of cores in parallel.
 The CPU works mostly one thing at a time and would take seconds or minutes per frame.
-The language (TypeScript, C++, whatever) is just the wrapper.
-The GPU shader is what makes it fast.

 ---